Terms and conditions for our Devon eco lodges and cottage accommodation

 - New bookings can be made by paying a 20% deposit with balance due 30 DAYS.

 - Online bookings require a deposit payment by card.
-You can also book by email and over the phone, paying by BACS, cheque.
+You can also book by email and over the phone, paying by BACS, or cheque.

 Cancellations, covid restrictions and multiple household holidays